You think I am romantic.

 It has been hijacked, railroaded, politicized, kidnapped, blackmailed, broken, ruined and whored.

 It has been given and taken, lost and found, borrowed and stolen.

 It has been used as a reason for everything, an answer for everything, an excuse for everything.

 It has been devalued by so many wanting it, by so many selling it.

 So I hardly ever use the word ‘love’.

 I write of lust, desire, longing, and yearning.
 Of sensuality, sex and eroticism.
 Of arousal and excitement.
 Of seduction and initiation.
 Of pleasure and pain.
 Of Domination and submission.
 Of attraction and infatuation.
 Of caring.
 Of nurture.
 Of adoration.
+Of friendship.
 And yes, of romance too.

 Because I know exactly what those words mean.